+>sort agent {sort by agent}

+>duplicate no ne keys

->sort agent >duplicate none keys {sort by agent} >output agents {create roster of agents}
+>output agent {create roster of agents}

 The Keys Num option determines the level at which Suprtool compares sort keys.
 This option controls which duplicate records get included in (or excluded from) the output file.